diagrams/diagrams-doc/doc/manual.rst

 function converts a vector to its `Direction`; `fromDirection` creates a unit (length 1) vector in the given direction.

+`xDir` and `yDir` are provided as the directions of the positive x- and y-axes, respectively.

 The relationship between `Angle`\s and `Direction`\s is similar to that between vectors and points.
 The `Angle` between two fixed `Direction`\s can be found with `angleBetweenDirs`.